B&B Fire Risk Assessment

 ii.
 The equipment is regularly cleaned and free from grease.

 i.
-There is a strict 'no smoking' policy throughout the camping barn.
-Smoking is only allowed outside of the building.
+There is a strict 'no smoking' policy throughout the B&B. Smoking is only allowed outside of the building.
+This includes vapes

 ii.
 There is a metal, sand filled bin, outside, for cigarette butts that is emptied when needed.

 iii.
 Drugs are not permitted anywhere on the farm.